 If the Park Assist program is used in the Old School Square garage, the City can relocate the fixed LPR camera to another parking facility to expand the real-time parking availability program.
 For example, LPR data could aggregate vehicle information for the Federspiel Garage.
-Additional vehicle-mounted LPR can expand to provide both blockface (on-street) and off-street inventories in real time.
+Additional vehiclemounted LPR can expand to provide both block-face (onstreet) and off-street inventories in real time.
 This data would provide Delray Beach parking managers with real time (or near real time) occupancy data to support decisions block by block.
-This means the City would not need to install new systems to create a reliable feed of parking occupancy information.
+This means the City would not need to install new hardware (e.g., embedded sensors) to create a reliable feed of parking occupancy information.
 The City will likely need a new organizational framework necessary to make best use of this enhanced data across Departments.